 - Financial difficulties of the issuer or debtor.
-There are subjective doubtful triggers (i.e. unfavourable financial information on the debtor, measured via various ratios on the available financial statements) and triggers of a minimum of Stage 2 (due to deterioration of the monitoring rating) - Breach of contract clauses, non-payments or delays in the payment of interest or principal.
-There are Stage 3 triggers (i.e. non-payments exceeding 90 days) and triggers of a minimum of Stage 2 (non-payments exceeding 30 days) - In the event of financial difficulties, the borrowers are given concessions or advantages that would otherwise not be considered.
-Trigger of a minimum of Stage 2 (refinancing) - Probability of the borrower declaring bankruptcy or restructuring.
-Stage 3 trigger (Declaration of Insolvency) - Market triggers.
-There are triggers referring to identifying financial difficulties of the debtor or issuer, referring breaches of contractual clauses or to the disappearance of an active market for the financial asset - Specific triggers: For sectors such as property developers, project finance and public administrations.
+There are subjective doubtful triggers (i.e. unfavourable financial information on the debtor, measured via various ratios on the available financial statements) and triggers of a minimum of Stage 2 (due to deterioration of the monitoring rating). - A breach of contract, such as a default or delinquency in interest or principal payments.
+There are Stage 3 triggers (i.e. non-payments exceeding 90 days) and triggers of a minimum of Stage 2 (non-payments exceeding 30 days). - In the event of financial difficulties, the borrowers are given concessions or advantages that would otherwise not be considered.
+Trigger of a minimum of Stage 2 (refinancing). - Probability of the borrower declaring bankruptcy or restructuring.
+Stage 3 trigger (Declaration of Insolvency). - ▲ Market triggers.
+There are triggers referring to identifying financial difficulties of the debtor or issuer, referring to breaches of contractual clauses or to the disappearance of an active market for the financial security. - Specific triggers: For sectors such as property developers, project finance and public administrations.